UoB-COMSM0166/2025-group-11a/assignments/week09/Readme.md

 # Black-Box Testing Plan for Snake Battle

 ## Selection of Functional Units
 First, we need to determine which functional units to test.
-From the code, I can identify the following key functional units:
+From the game function, we can identify the following key functional units:

 1. **Player Snake Control System** – Handles mouse input and movement
 2. **AI Snake Behavior System** – Manages AI snake movement and decision-making